 At least sixty (60) days prior to the Annual Membership meeting, the Board shall select a Nominating Committee composed of at least five (5) Unit members in good standing, a majority of whom shall not be members of the current Board.
 The Vice President of the Board shall be the Chairman of the Committee unless he/she is running for reelection.
 In this event, the Board shall appoint another of its members, who will not be seeking reelection, to serve as Chairman.

-Any voting member of the Unit, who has been in good standing for at least one year and is not subject to exclusion as set forth in Section C6 hereof, shall be eligible to serve on the Board.
+Any voting member of the Unit, who has been in good standing for at least one year and is not subject to exclusion as set forth in Section C.6. hereof, shall be eligible to serve on the Board.

 The number of candidates submitted by the Nominating Committee shall be five (5) or more.